farcasterxyz/protocol/docs/SPECIFICATION.md

 ### Signing

-Messages are signed by taking the `hash` and signing it using one of the valid signing schemes.
+Messages must be signed by taking the `hash` and signing it using one of the valid signing schemes.
 The type of signature scheme that can be used is determined by the `MessageType`.
 The valid schemes are:

 - `ED25519`: A 512-bit [EdDSA signature](https://www.rfc-editor.org/rfc/rfc8032) for the edwards 25519 curve.
 - `EIP712`: A 512-bit [EIP-712](https://eips.ethereum.org/EIPS/eip-712) typed data with a Farcaster domain separator.